slexisvn/query_engine/docs/05-storage/44-storage-backends.md

 };
 ```

 Nearly every module in the engine imports `Config` — the encoders, the page cache, the B-tree, the cost model, the join operators.
-If even one of those 93 lines said `process.env.QE_...` directly, importing `config.js` in a browser would throw a `ReferenceError` before a single line of the engine ran, and there would be no engine to port.
-Centralizing the reads means the platform check exists in exactly one place and is written once, correctly, rather than 93 times.
+If an eagerly evaluated setting said `process.env.QE_...` directly, importing `config.js` in a browser would throw a `ReferenceError` before a single line of the engine ran, and there would be no engine to port.
+Centralizing the reads means the platform check exists in exactly one place and is written once, correctly, rather than throughout the configuration.

 The same file shows the other half of the trick. `getCpuCount` does not ask `os.cpus()`: